Battery Prep

 Wire the Batteries BMS

-The fact that white wires 1 - 6 attach to colored wires designated to go to 10, 7, 11, 6, 12, 5 respectively works for four of the five batteries.
-A close look at the picture in the planning section above that shows all five white harnesses, this schematic indicates that batteries 3 and 4 share a harness and that white wires 7 - 12 are active for battery 4 and attach to colored wires in the same sequence as 1-6 attach to battery 3.
+Another way to desciibe it: White wires 1 - 6 attach to colored wires designated to go to 10, 7, 11, 6, 12, 5 respectively which works for four of the five batteries.
+A close look at the picture in the planning section above that shows all four white harnesses.
+This schematic indicates that batteries 3 and 4 share a harness and that white wires 7 - 12 are active for battery 4 and attach to colored wires in the same sequence as 1-6 attach to battery 3.

 The recommended method for attaching these wires are to solder and shrink wrap the connections.